Understanding Creativity

 -

-For a deeper understanding of the cognitive processes behind creativity, you may want to explore convergent vs divergent thinking.
+For a deeper understanding of the cognitive processes behind creativity, explore convergent vs divergent thinking.

 The Role of Environment in Cultivating Creativity

-Understanding creativity’s big c and little c can also provide insights into how environment influences creativity.
+Understand creativity’s big c and little c to provide insight into how environment influences creativity.

-In conclusion, no matter where one stands on the “is creativity a personality trait” debate, it’s clear that creativity can be nurtured and enhanced through recognition, development, daily strategies, and a supportive environment.
+In conclusion, no matter where you stand on the “is creativity a personality trait” debate, it’s clear that you can nurture and enhance creativity through: